-In this post, we will try and answer the question – do all businesses need machine learning in data analytics?
+In this post, we will try and answer the question – how does machine learning in data analytics work for your business?

 In part one of this blog post, we looked at how artificial intelligence (AI) can help business managers or owners take informed decisions beneficial to their business.